vatpac-technology/sops/docs/controller-skills/coordination.md

     <span class="hotline">**ML ADC** -> **ML TCU**</span>: "Next, QFA442, runway 16"
     <span class="hotline">**ML TCU** -> **ML ADC**</span>: "QFA442, unrestricted"

-When next coordination is being conducted with a procedural ADC, the assigned altitude is required, even if the same as the standard assignable level.
+When next coordination is being conducted with a procedural ADC, the assigned altitude is required, even if it is the same as the standard assignable level.

 !!! phraseology
     <span class="hotline">**AS ADC** -> **ASP**</span>: "Next, QFA1956, runway 12"